libretro/vice3.0-libretro/fork-readme.md

 * Manual Vertical Cropping Option for C64 and C128 cores - make the output perfectly fit any game
   * Supports overcropping beyond the border to work with widest-possible range of games/titles

-* Hot Key to toggle (ON/OFF) the currently set cropping for both Horizontal and Vertical at the same time - all above cores
+* Hot Key to toggle (ON/OFF) the currently set cropping for both Horizontal and Vertical at the same time (all above cores)

-* Hot Keys to cycle through all Horizontal and Vertical modes inpendently - includes the Manual cropping option.
+* Hot Keys to cycle through all Horizontal and Vertical modes inpendently (All above cores) - includes the Manual cropping option.

 * Support for both NTSC and PAL for every platform with appropriately-selected cropping presets for both Horizontal and Vertical